zauberzeug/rosys/docs/user_interface.md

 By calling `rosys.ui.keyboard_control()` you enable steering the robot with the keyboard (see [Getting Started](getting_started.md) for a full example).
 Press the arrow keys to steer the robot while holding the SHIFT key down.
-You can also modify the speed of the robot by pressing the keys 1-4.
+You can also modify the speed of the robot by pressing the a number key.
-Use the optional parameter `default_speed` to change the initally chosen value.
+Use the optional parameter `default_speed` to change the inital value.

 ## Joystick

-When operating from a mobile phone, you can use `rosys.ui.joystick()` to create an UI element with touch control.
+When operating from a mobile phone, you can use `rosys.ui.joystick()` to create a UI element with touch control.
 You can drive the robot by dragging the mouse inside the top left square:

 ![Joystick](joystick.png){: style="width:50%"}